jovami/isep-rcomp/doc/sprint2/planning.md

           - A server connected to the DMZ VLAN of the building.

-          - A VoIP phone connected to the VoIP VLAN of the building(model 7960).
+          - A VoIP phone connected by voice to the VoIP VLAN of the building(model 7960).

 * Static Routing: 2811 router model.